 Semerkhet (“companion of the divine community”, sometimes given as “thoughtful friend”) was the sixth pharaoh of the first dynasty.
 We know very little about his reign.
 The Palermo stone only records some religious ceremonies and mentions that his mother was named Batirytes.
 His name is recorded on an ivory label (pictured below) with that of one of his officials, Henuka (who also served his successor Qa’a).

-According to Manetho Semerkhet had a very difficult reign.
-Manetho claims that there were numerous disasters, but he alleges that these were due to the fact he was a usurper (which may also be why his name was omitted from the Saqqara kings list).
-He is also accused of removing Anedjib’s name from a number of artifacts altough this was not actually that uncommon and was not necessarily frowned upon.
+According to Manetho, Semerkhet had a very difficult reign.
+Manetho claims that there were numerous disasters, but he alleges that these were due to the fact Semerkhet usurped the throne (which may also be why his name was omitted from the Saqqara kings list).
+He is also accused of removing Anedjib’s name from a number of artifacts, although this was not actually that uncommon and was not necessarily frowned upon.